 Causes & Treatment for Hiatal Hernias

-In a sliding hiatal hernia, the stomach and the section of the esophagus that joins the stomach slide up into the chest through the hiatus.
-This is the more common type of hernia.
+When a sliding hiatal hernia occurs, your stomach slides up and into the esophagus and eventually into the chest cavity.
+This is the more common type of hernia seen in patients.

 What causes a hiatal hernia?